TABLE OF CONTENTS

 What is a Frisco Style Chopper?

 A Frisco style chopper is a type of custom motorcycle which lends itself nicely to stripped down style.
-Frisco bikes were characterized by having long low frames and highly raked front ends.
-Generally, high mounted gas tanks, high mid foot controls, lots of ground clearance, and thin.
+Frisco bikes were characterized by having long, low frames and highly raked front ends.
+Generally, they feature a high-mounted gas tank, high mid foot controls, lots of ground clearance, and a lean, thin silhouette.
 Go fast and look good doing it.
 Frisco bikes were purpose built.
-Of course they were trashy and cool looking, but they also functioned well.
+Of course, they were trashy and cool looking, but they also functioned well.

 This custom chopper has custom Frisco chopper flair despite having a low frame and raked out front end